ga-curriculum/computer-science-big-o-notation/README.md

 # Big O Notation

 ## Overview

-This lesson covers the basics of Big O notation.
+Big O notation is a mathematical notation used to describe the efficiency of an algorithm.
+It provides a high-level understanding of the time or space complexity of an algorithm, which helps us predict how it will perform as the input size grows.

 ### Prerequisites

 - None

 ### Learning Objectives

 By the end of this module, learners will be able to:

 - Explain how Big O notation is used to describe algorithms.
 - Define constant, linear, quadratic, logarithmic, and factorial Big O runtimes.